A Powerful Estate Planning Tool

 Any adult can create a Trust—individually or as a couple.
 Whether to create one joint Trust or separate Trusts depends on your assets and family situation.
 We help you decide what’s best.

 You choose the person or institution who will manage your Trust, and ideally one or more backups.
-Your options include family members, professionals like attorneys or accountants, or a bank & trust company.
+Your options include family members, professionals such as attorneys or accountants, or a bank & trust company.
 Choosing the right trustee is critical — we’ll guide you based on decades of experience representing trustees who administer trusts for beneficiaries from all walks of life.

 You may nominate a single person or institution to serve alone, or two or more people may serve together as co-trustees.
 You may retain the power to remove a trustee and appoint a new one.
 Each trustee may be given unique and detailed instructions on how your property will be managed and eventually distributed.
 How much authority and what limits are placed on the trustee is up to you.